 Throughout our 60 year history, MAX has supported hundreds of local non-profits with thousands of dollars in sponsorship, donations and grants.
-In 2017, MAX will donate $40,000 to eight local non-profits.
+In 2017, MAX donated to several organizations that impact our communities, including $40,000 to eight local non-profits.

 The non-profits are:

 - Alabama Shakespeare Festival

 The Alabama Shakespeare Festival, located in Montgomery, builds community by entertaining and inspiring people with theatrical performances as well as educational and outreach programs.
 It is a professional regional theatre that produces around 10 productions each season in association with Actors’ Equity Association, The Stage Directors and Choreographers Society, and United Scenic Artists Union.